 October 1, 2019Human Trafficking

-Human trafficking can fuel conflict, drive displacement, and undercut the ability of international institutions to promote stability.
+Human trafficking can fuel conflict, drive displacement, and undercut the ability of institutions to promote stability.
 The United States should reduce human trafficking in conflict and terrorism-affected contexts while promoting peace and stability.

 August 3, 2017Southeast Asia